simonmichael/hledger_site/src/install.md

 #### Build with stack

-If you have [stack], here is the stack command install the main hledger tools in ~/.local/bin:
+If you have [stack] installed, you can run it to install the main hledger tools in ~/.local/bin:

 <div class="builder-command">
   stack update <br>